ellennickles/code-your-way-s25/week2/README.md

 ### Part 3: Document

 - Document your work.
 Link to your sketches from Parts 1 and 2.
-Copy and paste any code from VS Code into the p5 web editor, so you can link to your sketches.
+Copy and paste any code from Visual Studio Code into the p5 web editor, so you can link to your sketches.
 I know this is redundant, but for now this is the easiest way to share.
 - Same as last week: reflect on the discoveries and challenges you encountered